kevinkahn/softconsole/docs/useagenotes.md

 * After the designated time screen will dim
 * After the designated time screen will automatically return to the home screen (except from the maintenance screen)
 * From the home screen after the dim time out the screen will go to a "sleep" screen if designated - any tap will awaken it
+    * The original version had only a single idle screen named by the DimHomeScreenCoverName parameter.
+This parameter is deprecated but will still work if you don't opt for the new multi-idle screen ability.
+You can designate a sequence of idle screens with DimIdleListNames and corresponding linger times per screen with DimIdleListTimes.
+Once the console is idle it will cycle through these screens until tapped.
+This got added to make a wall unit a nicer info display when not otherwise being used.
 * On the maintenance/log screen single tap to see the next page

 # Developers Notes